NMU Charter Schools

 In the Lower Peninsula, Burton Glen and Walton, are located on the southeast side of the state and are operated by National Heritage Academies.
 National Heritage Academies touts a four-pillar philosophy: academic excellence, moral focus, parental partnership and student responsibility.
 South Pointe Scholars Charter Academy, which opened in 2012, is located in Ypsilanti and has grades K-8.
 Experiencia Preparatory Academy, which opened in fall 2013, is located in Detroit and focuses on applied learning within the Detroit community, using business and organizational partnerships.

-As of July 1, 2014, NMU adds 3 charter schools menu: Frances Reh Academy in Saginaw and the George Crockett Academy in inner-city Detroit, both K-8 facilities, and Universal Leadership Academy in Port Huron, which will open first time in 2014 as a K-5 and progress to K-8.
+As of July 1, 2014, NMU adds 3 charter schools menu: Francis Reh Academy in Saginaw and the George Crockett Academy in inner-city Detroit, both K-8 facilities, and Universal Leadership Academy in Port Huron, which will open first time in 2014 as a K-5 and progress to K-8.

 Along with providing education to its students, these schools provide an excellent opportunity for hands-on classroom experience for NMU’s hundreds of elementary and secondary education majors.
 This immersion is invaluable to these future teachers as they prepare for their student teaching experiences and professional careers.